yanxi0830/gcloud-tutorial/README.md

 > Alternatively, you can choose None if you are not in need of GPU resources yet (you can always add on later) to save cost, and in this case GPU drivers and CUDA will not be installed.

-4. In `Frameworks` field, change `TensorFlow Enterpris 2.1 (CUDA 10.1)` to `PyTorch 1.4 + fast.ai (CUDA 10.0)`.
+4. In `Frameworks` field, change `TensorFlow Enterprise 2.1 (CUDA 10.1)` to `PyTorch 1.4 + fast.ai (CUDA 10.0)`.
 If you wish to use Tensorflow, our setup script will help you set it up later in this tutorial.

 5. Check the box `Install NVIDIA GPU driver automatically on first startup?`.